parikhharsh96/EventPlanning/README.md

 # EventPlanning
-Demo app for event planning website
+Demo Angular app for an event planning website